tohanilhan/Codewars-Golang-Answers/README.md

 # Codewars Go Solutions

-This project is a personal archive for Codewars problems and its solutions.
+This project serves as a personal archive for Codewars problems and their solutions.
+It contains various folders, each representing a different problem.
+The readme file in each folder provides details about the problem and its solution.

-## Details

-Each folder contains different problems.
-In the readme file of each folder, you can find the problems and its details.

 ## Questions

-This repo contains the following questions and it will be updated regularly.
+The repository currently includes the following questions, and it will be regularly updated with new additions.

 | Kata                                                                                                                                          | Kata Level | Answer                                                                                                                         |
 |-----------------------------------------------------------------------------------------------------------------------------------------------|------------|--------------------------------------------------------------------------------------------------------------------------------|